 ||Case Fatality Rate (CFR) Timeline:

-Important!
-This ADDucation list of the worst pandemics in history is published for information only and does NOT constitute medical nor lifestyle advice.
+- Notes: ADDucation’s list of pandemics in history in order is published for information only and is NOT medical nor lifestyle advice.

-- Deaths as a percentage of population is calculated by dividing the estimated world population at that time in history by the estimated number of deaths to indicate the most deadly and worst pandemics in history.
+- Deaths as a percentage of population is calculated by dividing the estimated world population at that time in history by the estimated number of deaths.
+This indicates the most deadly and worst pandemics in history.

 - The COVID-19 CFR worldwide average.
 During an outbreak the CFR can fluctuate wildly and isn’t a good measure of the mortality risk as explained and discussed here.